rusrushal13/Traffic/README.md

 A web forum where users can share:

-1. traffic updates (jams,diversions,construction work etc.) for other users and
+1. Traffic updates (jams,diversions,construction work etc.) for other users and
-2. alert law enforcement moderators to traffic violations (someone jumping a light at an intersection where police isn't deployed, a hit and run) along with details of the culprits vehicle if they can.
+2. Alert law enforcement moderators to traffic violations (someone jumping a light at an intersection where police isn't deployed, a hit and run) along with details of the culprits vehicle if they can.

 Details